oracle-livelabs/apex/apex-professional-hol11/2-improving-products.md

 ## Task 3: Enhance the Faceted Search

+You’ll modify the settings of the faceted search to make it more intuitive for users, such as customizing labels and hiding unnecessary elements like charts.

 1. In the **Rendering** tab (left pane), navigate to **Search** region.

 2. In the Property Editor (right pane), click **Attributes** and enter/select the following: